HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 - For urgent pre-service reviews, within 72 hours from date of receipt of request.

-- For non-urgent pre-service reviews, determination within 36 hours, which shall include one working day, or up to 14 days, if necessary, to receive all pertinent clinical information
+- For non-urgent pre-service reviews, determination within 36 hours, which shall include one working day.

 - For post-service or retrospective reviews, within 30 calendar days of receipt of the request.

 Except for medical emergencies, prior authorization must be obtained before services are rendered or expenses are incurred.